The Deck of Cards is a Mathematical Model of Our Solar Year.

 Your Personality Card Calculation

-For this answer, we direct you to the FAQ page.
+For this answer, if you're curious, we direct you to the FAQ page.